codership/documentation/galeracluster/source/documentation/mysqldump.rst

 Enabling ``mysqldump``
 =======================

-The :term:`Logical State Transfer Method` ``mysqldump`` works by interfacing through the database server rather than the physical data.
+The :term:`Logical State Transfer Method`, ``mysqldump`` works by interfacing through the database server rather than the physical data.
 As such, it requires some additional configuration, besides setting the :ref:`wsrep_sst_method <wsrep_sst_method>` parameter.

 .. _`sst-privileges`: